 Financial Status

 Project funds until CD1 approval have been the R&D funds allocated to LBNL in April 2010.
 This being the first monthly report only those funds are shown, as they have been fully spend by end of August.
-The distribution of cost at completion on other WBS items are to be determined at base lining.
+The distributions of cost at completion on other WBS items are to be determined at base lining.